 There’s a saying I really love; ‘He who dies with the most toys wins’.

 I’m a hiker of extremes when it comes to my equipment.
 The oldest pieces of hiking clothing I own and still use are around seven years old.
-At the other end of the scale, I own three tents that are all under five years age, six stoves (four of which I use regularly), two sleeping bags (and I’m looking for a third), and seven packs (four that I regularly use).
+At the other end of the scale, I own three tents that are all under five years age, six stoves (four of which I use regularly), three sleeping bags, and seven packs (four that I regularly use).

 Keep in mind that hiking is my thing and I get very good use out of my gear.
 I usually wear out my gear so nothing goes to waste.

-My current pack is the Osprey Exos 48 and is just under 12 months of age, has done around 1800 km of trips and while it is showing signs of wear in a couple of areas, this pack still has at least another 1000 km of life left.
+My current pack is the Osprey Atmos 50 and is around 3 years of age and has done over 1200 km of trips and is showing no signs of wear.
+This pack still has at least another 1000+ km of life left if not much more.
 For most people that’s years of use.
-My previous pack, also an Osprey Exos 48 is three years old, still in very good condition and has now been relegated to being my training pack – sits in my garage with 15 kg of rice and some towels (18.5 kg in total) as a permanent fixture so it’s easy to grab when I want to pack train.
+My previous two packs, Osprey Exos 48’s are between 4-6 years old, still in very good condition and have now been relegated to being one of my training packs and sits in my garage with 15 kg of rice and some towels (18.5 kg in total) as a permanent fixture so it’s easy to grab when I want to pack train.

 When choosing hiking gear the key considerations are: